georgio-sd/aws-articles/EKS-DNS-resolution.md

 / # wget aerserv-bc-us-east.bidswitch.net
 wget: bad address 'aerserv-bc-us-east.bidswitch.net'
 ```
-*** As you can see both commands failed.
+*** As you can see, both the commands failed.
 You can also try to resolve your `xyz.xyz` domain.

 #### <br>To fix it, we need to allow CoreDNS to make requests over TCP when a UDP request failed.
 Modify CoreDNS config map: